-The Group's administrative expenses increased by approximately RMB15.9 million or 28.0% from approximately RMB56.8 million for the year ended 31 December 2019 to approximately RMB72.7 million for the Year Under Review.
-Such increase was mainly attributable to (i) the increase in staff costs of approximately RMB7.9 million from approximately RMB14.7 million for the year ended 31 December 2019 to approximately RMB22.6 million for the Year Under Review; and (ii) the increase in legal advisory and professional fees of approximately RMB5.3 million from approximately RMB1.1 million for the year ended 31 December 2019 to approximately RMB6.4 million for the Year Under Review.
+The Group's administrative expenses increased by approximately RMB11.0 million or 15.1% from approximately RMB72.7 million for the year ended 31 December 2020 to approximately RMB83.7 million for the Year Under Review.
+Such increase was mainly attributable to (i) the increase in staff costs of approximately RMB4.3 million for mapproximately RMB22.6 million for the year ended 31 December 2020 to approximately RMB26.9 million for the Year Under Review; and (ii) the increase in other administrative expenses of approximately RMB2.1 million for the year ended 31 December 2020 to approximately RMB2.1 million for the year ended 31 December 2020 to approximately RMB2.1 million for the Year Under Review; and (ii) the increase in other administrative expenses of approximately RMB2.1 million for the year ended 31 December 2020 to approximately RMB1.5 million for the Year Under Review.

-The Group's research and development expenses amounted to approximately RMB24.0 million and RMB24.0 million for the Year Under Review and the year ended 31 December 2019, respectively.
+The Group's research and development expenses amounted to approximately RMB29.8 million and RMB24.0 million for the Year Under Review and the year ended 31 December 2020, respectively.
 Such expenses were primarily used to improve the purity level of tantalum pentoxide and niobium pentoxide, develop niobium pentoxide with different physical properties to be applied in different industries, and enhance our capabilities in recycling waste materials for environmental protection.